-The celebration will serve as the official launch of Upcountry's Spring/Summer 2012 issue.
-The issue's student editor Mika Ouellette will be on hand, as will journal advisor Dr. Melissa Crowe.
-Several of this issue's 10 contributors also will be in attendance to read from their work, which ranges from Justin Pelkey's photo collage, entitled "Bridge," featured on the cover, to Tara White's essay "Always Home," to Nicole Moore's poem "Boeing 747," with which the issue concludes.
-Contributors for this issue also include Kayla Ames, Shawn Cote, Chelsie Hawkins, Wendy Koenig, Ulyianna Michaud, Meridith Paterson, and Anthony Scott.
+The celebration will serve as the official launch of Upcountry’s Fall/Winter issue.
+The journal’s student editors Mika Ouellette and Barat Qualey will be on hand, as will journal advisor Dr. Melissa Crowe.
+Several of this issue’s 18 contributors also will be in attendance to read from their work.
 Paper copies of the issue will be available and refreshments will be provided.
-Upcountry staff also will take the opportunity during the party to welcome incoming student editor Jessica Edney, who will take the reins for the Fall/Winter 2013 issue.
 The reading and launch party is free and open to the public.

-"We're very excited about the party; the Spring/Summer issue is the culmination of a lot of hard work, on the part of the staff and the writers whose work we published, and it's wonderful to have the opportunity to share that work with the community," Crowe said.
+“We’re very excited about the party; the Fall/Winter issue is the culmination of a lot of hard work, on the part of the student staff and the writers whose work we published, and it’s wonderful to have the opportunity to celebrate that work with the community,” Crowe said.

 Upcountry, a publication of the University’s English Program, is dedicated to showcasing poems, short stories, personal essays and visual art from the campus community.
 It is published twice yearly.

-This is just the second time that the online journal has been made available in its interactive, browsable format to give people easier access to the work of the writers, poets and artist from the campus community featured in it.
+For this latest issue, staffers embraced an interactive new browsable magazine format to give people easier access to the work of the writers, poets and artist from the campus community featured in it.
 The digital publishing platform they used allows pages of uploaded print material to be viewed much like a traditional printed publication, with animated, flipping pages and left-to-right page viewing.
 The digital version is viewable at http://upcountryjournal.wordpress.com/.

-"We're proud to say that our second issue is as strong as our first.
-We're hoping folks will come out to help us celebrate and maybe learn a bit more about the journal—we'll be open for submissions for the Fall/Winter issue in the coming weeks," Crowe said.
+“The work in the issue is very good, and I hope lots of folks will come out to listen to some of that work and maybe learn a bit more about the journal—we’ll be open for submissions for the Spring/Summer issue in the coming weeks,” Crowe said.